 - To access the Gradebook, go to Administration > Gradebook setup

 - To put the mark into Gradebook, in the View tab click in the column for the assessment item next to the student's name

 Monitor student activity in FLO

-A range of reports in FLO can tell you how often a resource has been accessed, what students have accessed or participated in, and more.
+A range of reports in FLO can tell you how often students participate in or access an activity or resource, and more.